XamarinUniversity/build2018-labs/lab1/README.md

 ![Select the Cross-Platform App template](media/image1.png)

-> **Note:** On Windows, we recommend using a folder close to the root of your drive to avoid path-length issues.
+> **Note:** On Windows, it's recommended to use a location close to the root to avoid path-length issues.

 7. Click the **OK** button.